Simplicial Ricci Flow

-This yields a set of simplicial, nonlinear, coupled, first--order algebraic equations that describes the evolution of the edges of the simplicial geometry.
+that should approximate the Hamilton RF dynamics in terms of the evolution of the edges of the simplicial geometry.
 In the next two subsections we will examine the solution of Eq.~\ref{Eq:3srfsimple} for two simple models, the 3--sphere and the 3--cylinder, and demonstrate that they agree with their continuum analogues.